Hard Things to Do

 This worksheet can give your budding bestseller a glimpse of modernist writing and magic realism through the work of Jorge Luis Borges.

-Help your high school student improve her mathematical ability and logical thinking skills by playing this fun KenKen® puzzle!
+Help your students improve their mathematical ability and logical thinking skills by playing this fun KenKen® puzzle!

 Help your teen become familiar with one of Shakespeare's funniest plays with this two-page worksheet which includes Midsummer Night's Dream quotes.

 Art students can use this worksheet to learn a little more about the renowned artist Frida Kahlo.

-This difficult KenKen® puzzle is ready for your high school student to master!
-All he needs are good computation skills and a fair amount of logic.
+This difficult KenKen® puzzle is ready for your students to master!
+All they'll need are good computation skills and a fair amount of logic.

-This difficult KenKen® math puzzle will challenge your high school student to use mathematical operations and logical thinking skills.
+This difficult KenKen® math puzzle will challenge your students to use mathematical operations and logical thinking skills.

 Help your teenager review Macbeth, arguably Shakespeare's darkest play, with this worksheet featuring quotes and characters.

 Can you tell who said these Much Ado About Nothing quotes?
 Shakespeare's fun comedy about two couples becomes a little more accessible with this worksheet.

 Familiarize your high schooler with Shakespeare's most romantic and heartbreaking play with this two-page comprehension sheet.